OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 Setting rules for Android application:

-- If your application doesn't directly use JavaScript within a WebView, do not call setJavaScriptEnabled()
+- If your application doesn't directly use JavaScript within a WebView, do not call `setJavaScriptEnabled()`
 - By default, WebView does not execute JavaScript, so cross-site-scripting is not possible
-- Use addJavaScriptInterface() with particular care because it allows JavaScript to invoke operations that are normally reserved for Android applications.
-If you use it, expose addJavaScriptInterface() only to web pages from which all input is trustworthy
+- Use `addJavaScriptInterface()` with particular care because it allows JavaScript to invoke operations that are normally reserved for Android applications.
+If you use it, expose `addJavaScriptInterface()` only to web pages from which all input is trustworthy
-- Expose addJavaScriptInterface() only to JavaScript that is contained within your application APK
+- Expose a`ddJavaScriptInterface()` only to JavaScript that is contained within your application APK
 - When sharing data between two apps that you control or own, use signature-based permissions

 ```text